projectacrn/acrn-hypervisor/doc/primer/index.rst

-Intel |reg| Graphics Virtualization Technology –g (Intel |reg| GVT-g) provides GPU sharing capability to multiple VMs by using a mediated pass-through techniquer.
+Intel |reg| Graphics Virtualization Technology –g (Intel |reg| GVT-g) provides GPU sharing capability to multiple VMs by using a mediated pass-through technique.
 This allows a VM to access performance critical I/O resources (usually partitioned) directly, without intervention from the hypervisor in most cases.